DataDog/integrations-core/docs/dev/new_check_howto.md

 ### Installing

-To install your Integration, you will need to build your Python wheel first (see the Building section above), then run the following command:
+To install your integration, build your Python wheel first (see the [Building](#building) section above), then run the following command:
 ```
 datadog-agent integration install -w /path/to/wheel.whl
 ```